-The bioeconomy covers a very wide field of action, including the primary sector and the industry.
-For this reason, it plays a central role in decoupling economic growth from the use of resources such as petroleum, proteins, and key products such as potassium.
-They will be replaced by bio-based products.
+The bioeconomy covers a wide range of activities, including the primary sector and the industry.
+For this reason, it plays a key role in decoupling economic growth from the use of key resources (oil, potassium, proteins…) that will be replaced by bio-based products.
 Also, this transition shows high potential for boosting economic growth and enhancing rural development.